Graduate Certificate in Intercultural Studies

 - Grasp the need for cultural and ethnic sensitivity in relationships and leadership for communicating the Gospel.

-For a comprehensive list regarding program goals and objectives, see the catalog.
+For a comprehensive list regarding student learning outcomes, see the catalog.

 To complete 15 credits for the Graduate Certificate curriculum, students take the courses below plus their choice of two additional courses from the Intercultural Studies core curriculum.
 All courses will be offered online.